 A visa is official permission to temporarily reside in another country and is granted by the government of that country.
+U.S. citizens studying in the UK for less than six months may enter the UK under two categories: Short-Term Study Visa or Tier 4 (General) Student Visa.
+Harlaxton and UW-Eau Claire recommend that students enter under the Short-Term Study Visa category.
+See the "Visa Information: UK" in the Learning Content section of your UW-Eau Claire online study abroad account for basic information about the visa options.

+Note that you cannot enter the UK for the first time via Ireland if you are using the short term study visa option.

-The CIE will post basic information about the current visa options for U.S. citizens for study in England to the Learning Content section of your online study abroad account during the semester prior to departure.
-However, it is your responsibility to keep up-to-date about student visa requirements for England, and if required, to apply for and receive a visa from an English consulate or embassy in a timely manner.
-Please read the "Visa" section of your Study Abroad Handbook for more information about what you should do to keep up-to-date on visa requirements.
+It is your responsibility to keep up-to-date about student visa requirements for England, and if required, to apply for and receive a visa from an English consulate or embassy in a timely manner.